 In addition to the Academic Prep times built into our schedule each week, additional assistance/tutoring is provided on a weekly basis both by MRHS and individually by instructors.
-Those dates and times will be posted in the classroom and/or on my website at the start of each week.
-I will demonstrate to the students how to find availability each week.
+These office hours will be posted in my classroom, website, and/or Canvas at the start of each week.
+I will demonstrate to the students how to find my availability each week.

 Daily Device Use (iPads):

-- Correct lab procedure will be explained before each lab and students must follow the lab safety rules reviewed at the start of the semester.
+- Correct lab procedures will be explained before each lab and students must follow the lab safety rules reviewed at the start of the semester.

 - Horseplay will not be tolerated.
 Students will leave the lab and will not receive credit.

 - After an absence, a student has one school day for each day missed to make up work/tests, regardless of the number of days absent.
-If many days were missed, please schedule an appointment with me to formulate a plan for the completion of make-up work.
+If many days are missed, please schedule an appointment with me to formulate a plan for the completion of make-up work.
+In Canvas, you will be given 3 days before the assignment locks.
 Make-up work for extended absences (over 3 days) may be requested through the Counseling Office and picked up there.

 Science Calculator Policy:

-Students may use their calculator on class work and homework.
-Students will be required to use a calculator from a class set on all exams and quizzes.
-A student may also use one of these calculators in case the student didn’t bring a calculator to class.
+Students may use their calculators for classwork and homework.
+Students will be required to use a calculator from a class set for all exams and quizzes.
+A student may also use one of these calculators if the student hasn’t brought a calculator to class.

 We will spend time on a daily basis working in small groups or individually on assignments.
 THIS IS NOT FREE TIME.
 In-class assignments may be due by the end of the class period and no late work will be accepted.
 If you need extra time, please speak to me before you leave.
 Students who are off task during class will not be given an extension.